Eat.Drink.Pure

 Gratitude~ Not Just at Thanksgiving

-Modified: Dec 27, 2024 · Published: Nov 18, 2016 by Shah Zeeshan · This post may contain affiliate links · Leave a Comment
+Modified: Dec 27, 2024 · Published: Nov 18, 2016 by Zeeshan Shah · This post may contain affiliate links · Leave a Comment

 The United States celebrates “Thanksgiving” every year on the last Thursday of November.
 The day brings together families to express gratitude to God for all their blessings.
 Although the tradition dates back to the 1621, it is as relevant today as it was way back then.